Marketing, Manufacturing, Packaging & Labeling, Advertising

 Advertising Restrictions for Pharmaceutical Products

 Advertisements for prescription or pharmacy-dispensed medicines can only be targeted at medical professionals.
-Pharmaceutical products in the household remedy category, which is called over-the-counter (OTC) in other jurisdictions, can be advertised directly to consumers and the general public; however, that advertising is subject to Thai FDA review and must be in accordance with the Consumer Protection Act, B.E.
-2522 (1979), the PReMA Code, and Section 88 of the Drug Act.
+Pharmaceutical products in the household remedy category, which is called over-the-counter (OTC) in other jurisdictions, can be advertised directly to consumers and the general public; however, that advertising is subject to Thai FDA review and must be in accordance with Sections 88-90 of the Drug Act, the Consumer Protection Act, B.E.
+2522 (1979), Thai FDA Regulation: Advertisement Rule, and the PReMA Code.

 Advertisements must not: